pozdrawiam/NoCodeApp/README.md

 Another Asp.NET no code simple app.

-# ⚠️ PROJECT UNDER DEVELOPMENT ⚠️
+# ⚠️ PROJECT UNFINISHED ⚠️

 This project is currently in the early stages of development and does not yet have a working version.
 The code is published for educational purposes and might not work as expected.